History, tourist information, and nearby accommodation

 The Brus (Bruce) family, lords of Annandale, settled near Lochmaben in the late 12th century after their family seat at Anan was flooded.
 Here they built a rudimentary timber fortification atop a motte, or mound.
 Robert Bruce 'The Competitor', grandfather of King Robert I, died there in 1295.
 In 1298 Edward I captured the Bruce castle and strengthened the original timber pele, as part of his efforts to subdue the Scots.

-By the late 17th century it had fallen completely out of use, and stone from the 15th century fortifications was cavenged for local building projects.
+By the late 17th century it had fallen completely out of use, and stone from the 15th-century fortifications was scavenged for local building projects.
 It was recorded as ruinous at the end of the 18th century.

 About Lochmaben Castle